varun-d/figma-text-style-audit/README.md

 ### Todo and WIP

-1. Comment main sections
 2. Text Node - textStyleId, fillStyleId for text.
 These are critical!
-3. Component Node?
-How do we track styles
-4. Fix UI.
-Have a simple button to Download CSV of text stles/ fill styles
+3. Fix UI.
+Have a simple button to Download CSV of text stles/ fill styles Install tailwind
-5. Have a place to ADD IDs too...
+4. Have a place to ADD IDs too...
 This could be vital to connect the dots.
+ID, properties like
+5. Can I pull in font size, spacing and line height too?
+Would that help?
 6. Create image for Plugin
 7. Write writeup for Plugin
 8. Publish!!

+### Future

+Component Node?
+How do we track styles